ruromero/submariner-enhancements/submariner/IPSec-transport-mode.md

 On the invocation of the `NewLibreswan()` function the configuration params are read and and establish if the request is for a tunnel or transport based connection.
-If the connection is transport based - then the `libreswan` driver will need to also drive the VXLAN or IPTun Cable Driver as well as the setup, and teardown of the IPSec connections.
-The existing VXLAN/IPTun Configuration will be the same.
+If the connection is transport based - then the `libreswan` driver will need to also drive the VXLAN Cable Driver as well as the setup, and teardown of the IPSec connections.
+The existing VXLAN configuration will be the same.

 An example configuration (that would need to be done by the driver) for a VXLAN over